silly-lily/HTB-Machines/StartingPoint/Tier1/Bike/README.md

 # Bike

-Bike is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on using BurpSuite to intercept and alter HTTP Requests to perform Server Side Template Injection (SSTI) Attacks.
+Bike is a very easy linux machine on Hack The Box Starting Point Tier 1 that focuses on using BurpSuite to intercept and alter HTTP Requests to perform Server Side Template Injection (SSTI) Attacks.

 ## Task 1

 **What TCP ports does nmap identify as open?
 Answer with a list of ports seperated by commas with no spaces, from low to high.**

 > 22,80

 We use the `nmap` command with the `-p-` and `-sT` flags to TCP scan every port: